-This information provided will assist you with the application process for Federal Student Aid at the Empire Education Group School you are planning on attending.
+This information provided will assist you with the application process for Federal Student Aid at the Empire Beauty School you are planning on attending.
 The information is designed to give you an overview of the process and provide you with the information you need to apply for aid.
 The links can be found on the “Related Sites” section on this website.

 A conviction for any offense, during a period of enrollment for which you will be receiving Title IV, HEA Program funds, under any federal or state law involving the possession or sale of illegal drugs will result in the loss of eligibility for any Title IV aid, HEA grant, loan or work-study assistance (HEA Sec.
 484(r)(1)); (20U.S.C.
 1091(r)(1)).